Franklin Corners, New Jersey

 Franklin Corners is an unincorporated community located along the Passaic River at the intersection of County Route 613 (Childs Road) and U.S. Route 202 (Morristown Road) in Bernards Township of Somerset County, New Jersey.
 In the 19th century, it had a grist mill, saw mill, general store, school, and several houses.
 The Franklin Corners Historic District, featuring Van Dorn's Mill, was listed on the National Register of Historic Places in 1975.

 History

 In 1768, Samuel Lewis built a wooden grain mill here on the Passaic River.
 During the American Revolutionary War, it provided grain to the Continental Army during the 1779–1780 winter encampment at nearby Jockey Hollow.
 In 1842, Ferdinand Van Dorn bought the property and built a new, three and one-half story stone mill, now known as Van Dorn's Mill.
 In 1929, local resident and prominent restaurateur William Childs bought the mill property and moved the barn to the other side of U.S. 202.
 He restored it and established an inn, now known as the Grain House Restaurant at the Olde Mill Inn.
-In the 1970s, the Olde Mill Inn hotel, venue and meeting center was built on the property next to the restaurant.

 The Franklin Academy was a small private school for the community.
 The two story schoolhouse on Childs Road was built in 1832 with Greek Revival style.